Mageas/single-gpu-passthrough/README.md

   Search for the strings "VIDEO".
   ![images/vbios1.jpg](images/vbios1.jpg)

-  Then you have to search for the first U that is in front of VIDEO.
+  Then you have to search for the first `U.` that is in front of VIDEO.
   ![images/vbios2.jpg](images/vbios2.jpg)

-  Delete all of the code above the U then save your patched vbios.
+  Delete all of the code above the `U.` then save your patched vbios.

 </details>